 Don't overload plug sockets - An extension lead or adaptor will have a limit to how many amps it can take so, to help reduce the risk of fire, be careful not to overload them.
-Use the calculator tool (above) to assess whether or not you are overloading an adaptor.

-Regularly check for frayed or worn cables and wires - Check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
+Regularly check for frayed or worn cables and wires - check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
 You should always carry out these checks before you plug an appliance in.

-Unplug appliances when not in use - This helps to reduce the risk of fire.
+Unplug appliances when not in use - this helps to reduce the risk of fire.
 Unplug appliances when you go to bed or when you go out unless they are designed to be left on, like fridges and freezers.

-Keep electrical appliances clean and in good working order - Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights to prevent them triggering a fire.
+Keep electrical appliances clean and in good working order - look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights to prevent them triggering a fire.

 Check for British or European safety mark - Make sure an appliance has a British or European safety mark when you buy it.

-Always check that you use the right fuse to prevent overloading - When you're fitting or replacing a fuse, it's important to use the right fuse for the appliance to make sure the cable doesn't overheat and that the appliance is protected in the event of a fault.
+Always check that you use the right fuse to prevent overloading - when you're fitting or replacing a fuse, it's important to use the right fuse for the appliance to make sure the cable doesn't overheat and that the appliance is protected in the event of a fault.

-Charging devices - Don't leave devices charging for long periods and make sure that you are using the correct chargers.
+Charging devices - don't leave devices charging for long periods and make sure that you are using the correct chargers.
 If you are using laptops, don’t put them on soft furnishings, beds and duvets as this increases the chance of them overheating and catching fire.